QED Conference on the Review of the EU Benchmark regulation

 To be discussed:

-- Critical benchmarks: Is the current regulatory framework accurately calibrated?
-Do competent authorities have the right amount of power in terms of methodology change, cessation and contingency plans?
+- Critical benchmarks and IBOR reform: Do competent authorities have the right amount of power in terms of methodology change, cessation and contingency plans?
+Is the current regulatory framework accurately calibrated?

 - Authorisation, suspension and withdrawal: Are the current rules clear enough?
 Do competent authorities have the right amount of power?